-By Louis DiGiacomo, Director of Platform Innovation
+By Louis DiGiacomo, VP of Product

 I get a good number of cold calls each month - we all do.
 Some are from recruiters reminding me they have the perfect candidate, some are from vendors saying how they can enhance our cookieless technology, and some are reminding me that my car’s extended warranty has expired.

 I realized last week, a huge pet peeve of mine is when I answer the phone and the person on the other end just says, “Hi is this, Lou?”.
 No introduction, no mention of their name, where they’re from, why they’re calling, etc.

 To a degree I get it; they want to make sure the contact info they sourced from their aggregator is clean and maybe move on to the next lead if it’s not.
 But something about the abrupt intro just sets an uncomfortable tone in my mind.